NASWA-OpenUI/DUA-VLM-POC/README.md

 ----

 ## To-do
-* Lots and lots of test data
+* Model/prompt testing
     * JSON validator for tests so it doesn't just fall over
+    * run tests against both a pass/ and a fail/ directory (but only if they exist)
+    * record whether the images are pass or fail images in the results
+    * test image directories could be an array?

+* Safety
+    * The function returning images from a path doesn't actually return images from a path.
+It just returns all files.
+We need to check that they're actually images.

+## To-done
+* ~~Add more test data~~
 * ~~run a single test against multiple images~~
 * Do logging "properly"
 * "Tidy up the console output"